allanjude/zxfer/README.md

 As the freenas file system is not persistent for user changes, we will need to;

-a) Create a standard jail via the freeness UI
+a) Create a standard jail via the freenas UI

 b) Add the datasets required for the transfer to the jail via the jails storage manager in the UI